NREL/ComStock.github.io/docs/upgrade_measures/env_roof_insulation.md

 -   3% (21 TBtu) electricity cooling site energy savings
 -   1% (5 TBtu) electricity fan site energy savings.

-ComStock simulation results also suggest greenhouse gas emissions savings for the roof insulation scenario of between 2.2% (10 MMT; *Long-Run Marginal Emissions Rate (LRMER) High Renewable Energy (RE) Cost 15-Year*) and 2.4% (9 MMT; *LRMER Low RE Cost 15*-*Year*) combined for all fuel types based on the electricity grid scenario chosen.
-This analysis presents greenhouse gas emissions results for three of many available grid emissions data sources but does not attempt to provide any preference on which grid scenario is most appropriate for any given use case.
+<!ComStock simulation results also suggest greenhouse gas emissions savings for the roof insulation scenario of between 2.2% (10 MMT; *Long-Run Marginal Emissions Rate (LRMER) High Renewable Energy (RE) Cost 15-Year*) and 2.4% (9 MMT; *LRMER Low RE Cost 15*-*Year*) combined for all fuel types based on the electricity grid scenario chosen.
+This analysis presents greenhouse gas emissions results for three of many available grid emissions data sources but does not attempt to provide any preference on which grid scenario is most appropriate for any given use case.>

 # 1. Roof Insulation
 ## 1.1.
 Accessing Results